-Margaret Maron says that she “grew up on a modest two-mule tobacco farm that has been in the family for over a hundred years.”
-Although tobacco is no longer grown there, she has strong memories of working tobacco from singing, laughter, and gossip to sweaty faces and ice-cold drinks, and “the sweet smell of soft golden leaves as they’re being readied for auction.”
-She calls such work “one of those life experiences I’m glad to have had,” then adds, “I’m even gladder that it’s something I’ll never have to do again.”
+Margaret Maron (1938-2021) said that she “grew up on a modest two-mule tobacco farm that has been in the family for over a hundred years.”
+Although tobacco is no longer grown there, she had strong memories of working tobacco from singing, laughter, and gossip to sweaty faces and ice-cold drinks, and “the sweet smell of soft golden leaves as they’re being readied for auction.”
+She called such work “one of those life experiences I’m glad to have had,” then added, “I’m even gladder that it’s something I’ll never have to do again.”

-Hand in hand with such moves, Maron’s fiction has also changed the landscape of the mystery genre—moving it away from the mean streets of urban America to the main streets of the country’s small towns.
-She is credited with leading a resurgence of the regional crime novel—and her commitment to the genre she calls home has been marked by the same respect for tradition and push for change that distinguishes her fiction.
-She has served as president of Mystery Writers of America (MWA), the country’s leading organization devoted to mystery writers and the success of the genre, and perhaps more importantly as both a founding member and a former president of Sisters in Crime, dedicated to encouraging and promoting women crime writers.
+Hand in hand with such moves, Maron’s fiction also changed the landscape of the mystery genre—moving it away from the mean streets of urban America to the main streets of the country’s small towns.
+She was credited with leading a resurgence of the regional crime novel—and her commitment to the genre she called home has been marked by the same respect for tradition and push for change that distinguished her fiction.
+She served as president of Mystery Writers of America (MWA), the country’s leading organization devoted to mystery writers and the success of the genre, and perhaps more importantly as both a founding member and a former president of Sisters in Crime, dedicated to encouraging and promoting women crime writers.

 As with the best of the Fugitive Poets who celebrated our Agrarian past or the works of any number of writers in exile, Southern or otherwise—Thomas Wolfe, Richard Wright, even James Joyce—the power of Maron’s stories rises from the tension between the desire to celebrate place and savor tradition on the one hand and, on the other, the need to see those places and traditions with a keen and objective eye: to recognize pervasive and sometimes troubling social and political issues, to call out injustice in all its forms, and to look toward a better, more progressive tomorrow.